 Internally the device contains an address counter that maintains the address of the last word read incremented by one.
 Therefore, if the last read was to address n, the next read operation would access data from address n+1.
-On power-up, the address in the address counter is 00H.
+On power-up, the address of the address counter is undefined, requiring a read or write operation for initialization.

-Upon receipt of the Slave Address Byte with the R/\overline{W} bit set to one, the device issues an acknowledge and then transmits the eight bits of the Data Byte.
+Upon receipt of the Slave Address Byte with the R/W bit set to one, the device issues an acknowledge and then transmits the eight bits of the Data Byte.
 The master terminates the read operation when it does not respond with an acknowledge during the ninth clock and then issues a stop condition.
 Refer to Figure 12 for the address, acknowledge, and data transfer sequence.